 The first setting that we consider is endogenous information acquisition for binary choice.
 A large literature in economics and neuroscience (originating with Ratcliff and McKoon (2008)) models a consumer's decision process for choosing between two goods with unknown payoffs.
 Although this literature has primarily focused on optimal stopping times given exogenous information, a model in Fudenberg et al. (2018) endogenizes the information acquisition process.
-They show that if payoffs are Gaussian, independent and symmetric, then the decision-maker optimally mixes equally over the sources at every moment in time.
+This model is nested in our framework as the case of two unknown payoffs, where the decision-maker wants to learn the difference of these payoffs (as the difference is a sufficient statistic for which payoff is larger).

-This model is nested in our framework as the case of two unknown attributes (the unknown payoffs), and the decision-maker wants to learn the difference of these attributes (as this is a sufficient statistic for which payoff is larger).
-A straightforward corollary of our main result generalizes the Fudenberg et al. (2018) result to correlated payoffs, asymmetric initial uncertainty, and asymmetric levels of source informativeness.
-In addition, we can use our characterization to derive new comparative static results with respect to these primitives.
-We find that an increase in initial uncertainty about either payoff results in uniformly more attention paid to learning about that payoff at every instant, while an increase in signal noise has an ambiguous effect (which we describe).
-We also consider a comparative static in prior correlation across the payoffs, and find that an increase in the size of correlation asymmetrically favors the source that the decision-maker attends to first.
+Fudenberg et al. (2018) show that if payoffs are Gaussian, independent and symmetric, then the decision-maker optimally mixes equally over the sources at every moment in time.
+Our analysis generalizes this result to correlated payoffs, asymmetric initial uncertainty, and asymmetric levels of source informativeness.
+We can thus use our characterization to derive new comparative statics with respect to these primitives.
+We find that an increase in initial uncertainty about either payoff results in more resources devoted to learning about that payoff at every instant, while an increase in signal noise has an ambiguous effect (which we describe).
+We also consider a comparative static in the correlation between the payoffs, and find that an increase in the size of correlation asymmetrically favors the source that the decision-maker attends to first.
 All of these are new and empirically testable predictions.